Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-- If you dog is scared of the bath tub, try outdoors with a hose instead or a light shower.
-Some dogs have a hard time getting over negative experiences happening in the bath tub.
+- If your dog is scared of the bathtub, try outdoors with a hose instead or a light shower.
+Some dogs have a hard time getting over negative experiences happening in the bathtub.

 - Some dog owners take showers with their dogs to keep it fun and rewarding.

 - Start desensitizing your dog to get wet by walking in a puddle.
 Reward lavishly for getting near the puddle, looking at the puddle and then putting a paw in the puddle.
 Clicker training with a puddle as a target area works great for those enamored with the training technique.

 - Encourage your puppy or dog to follow you in a small stream of water.
 Don't force it if your puppy panics.
 Most puppies and dogs are so eager to be near their owners they will walk in the stream, with a bit of hesitance at first, but once in, make sure you make a big deal of it and praise it.

 - Start with low water pressure in the hose.
 Same with puddles, start with shallow puddles or streams.

 - If your dog does not take treats, try to increase the value by experimenting with some yummier ones.
 All dogs have a hierarchy of treats.
 If your dog still does not take treats, you may be asking too much at once, take a step back and work with your dog under the threshold.

 - Have a helper deliver treats as you give your dog a bath to keep it fun.